Database Appliance for the Masses

 Now, I’ve had a chance to check its configuration, and not everything there is configured the way I would.
 I’m pretty sure that I could get better performance out of this box by tuning memory a bit differently and using SSDs differently.
 But all those improvements depend on the specific requirements of the applications we’ll run on the box.

 And thats just the point – if you want to get started with RAC, you can start using this box right away, without 30 hours of consulting.
 There is no need to get into complex OS and DB configurations if you don’t need it yet.
 Of course, if you need extra performance kick, you will still want to hire experts and custom-tune your system.

 Personal request though: Don’t call this Exadata!
 It doesn’t have storage cells, hybrid columnar compression, smart scans and Exadatab flash cache.
 Its RAC-in-a-box, which is totally awesome for its own thing.
 If you have large datawarehouse workload (AKA big-data), you still want Exadata for the smart software.

-6 comments on “Database Appliance for the Masses”
+6 Responses to “Database Appliance for the Masses”